Tuesday, 30 December 2014

 Demand

-Demand occurs whenever need is felt for procuring goods or services.
-Wants create demand and you indulge in satisfying your wants by procuring goods and services.
+Demand occurs whenever a need is felt for procuring goods or services.
+Wants create demand, and you try to satisfy those wants by procuring goods and services.

 Definition of Demand

-Demand can be defined as the quantity of any product that is demanded or purchased by buyers at a particular price in a given period.
-So, it is the demand backed by purchasing power of the person demanding it.
-Simple want or desire is not a demand.
+Demand can be defined as the quantity of products demanded and bought by customers or potential buyers at a particular price through a given period.
+It is the demand backed by the purchasing power of the person demanding it.
+A simple want or desire is not a demand.

 Some of the important factors influencing demand are discussed below.

-• Price factor controls demand for goods.
-Cheaper in cost goods attract more demand as compared to highly priced goods and services.
+• Price Factor: Price controls demand for goods.
+Cheaper goods attract more demand as compared to highly priced goods and services.

-• Changes in tastes of people can shift the demand from one type of goods to another one.
+• Changes in Tastes: One's taste in goods can shift the demand from one type of good to another one.

-• Prices of related goods like substitutes and complementary goods can affect the demand for original goods or services.
+• Prices of Related Goods: Substitutes and complementary goods can affect the demand for original goods or services.
 You can easily shift to cheaper substitutes or quality goods.

-• Advertisement and media can inspire changes in consumer behaviour and thereby shift in demands.
+• Advertisement and Media: Product advertisements and articles can inspire changes in consumer behaviour and thereby shift in demand.

-• Income of Consumers also control their demand for goods as they have to adjust their consumption according to the income.
+• Income of Consumers: The potential customer's income plays a good role in controlling their demand for goods as they have to adjust their consumption according to their income.

-• Economic instability of the country can also lead to much variations in demand for goods in fear of price raises or short supplies.
+• Economic instability of the country can also lead to many deviations in demand for goods due to fear of price rises or short supplies.

-• Increase in population can also affect demand as there will be more buyers for same quantity of supply.
+• An increase in population can also affect demand as there will be more buyers for the same quantity of supply.

 Definition of market | Market Creation | Factors influencing Market